ericPantarotto/react_ultimateCourse/_notes/notes.md

 it's like middleware, if you think about it.
 It happens after the user has put in their credentials, but before they're actually like really logged into the application.

-after a new user has been created, or the existing user has been retreived, we're going to need the `guestId` so that we can:
+after a new user has been created, or the existing user has been retrieved, we're going to need the `guestId` so that we can:

 - create new reservations,
 - see our current reservations,